amizg/TaskMaster/README.md

     - Show the names of neighbor cards
     - Improve speed of task refresh on card scroll
     - Improve the scrolling drag to be less touchy and more forgiving with non-linear movements
+    - Have a menu to view routines for that card and remove the routines fragment.
 - Notifications
     - Push notifications for when a deadline is both approaching and reached
-    - Adding "Wake and Sleep" times.
+    - Adding "Wake and Sleep" times
     - Wake time would push a wake up message and direct the user to their "Day at a Glance"
-    - Sleep time would push a message to remind you to get ready for bed and show the completed tasks for that day.
+    - Sleep time would push a message to remind you to get ready for bed and show the completed tasks for that day
+- Home Menu
+    - Add Calendar, ability to set future, day specific tasks to a calendar.
+Only to appear on that day
+    - Add Settings menu for the following and move "Clear Completed Tasks" functionality into there
 - Settings Menu
+    - Set Wake and Sleep times
-    -
+    - Set swipe animations

 <br/>